This is part three in a five-part series of blog posts celebrating Fair Dealing Week 2021 (February 22nd to February 26th, 2021).

 One of the best resources to make sure your class readings fall under fair dealing is to make use of the Dalhousie Libraries Course Reserves Service.
 By using course reserves, you can help take the guesswork out of applying fair dealing guidelines for every work that is used as part of class readings, and reduce the cost of material for your students.
 Course reserves can upload material to Brightspace or create Stable Links to course readings.

-Dr. Mike Smit and Dr. Sasha Kondrashov discuss the importance of fair dealing in the video below:
+Dr. Mike Smit discusses the importance of fair dealing in this video.

 For more information on how fair dealing affects Faculty, please take some time to read about Fair Dealing for Faculty, and consult our Fair Dealing Guidelines.
 Please feel free to contact the Copyright Office with any questions or comments at firstname.lastname@example.org